getcarina/getcarina.com/_tutorials/2016-03-15-backup-restore-data.md

   - intermediate
 ---

 This tutorial explains how to back up and restore data from a MySQL database, so you can quickly restore your application data in the event of a system failure.
-While several of the steps described here are specific to backing up a MySQL server, the general concepts (especially the use of the `carinamarina/backup` Docker image) are applicable to any backup scenario.
+Although several of the steps described here are specific to backing up a MySQL server, the general concepts (especially the use of the `carinamarina/backup` Docker image) are applicable to any backup scenario.

 ![Backups stored in Rackspace Cloud Files]({% asset_path cloud-files-backups.jpg %})